veprbl/mysqlpp/README-Visual-C++.txt

 ~~~~~~~~~~~~~~~~~~~~~
     MySQL++'s top-level Visual Studio project files aren't
     maintained directly.
 Instead, we use a tool called Bakefile
-    (http://bakefile.org/) to generate many different project file
+    (http://bakefile.org/) to generate them from mysql++.bkl.
+Since
-    and Makefile types from a single set of source files.
-There is
+    there are so many project files in MySQL++, it's often simpler to
+    edit this source file and "re-bake" the project files from it than
+    to make your changes in Visual Studio.

-    a native Windows version of Bakefile up on that web site.
+    To do this, download the native Windows version of Bakefile from the
-    Download that and put the directory containing bakefile_gen.exe
+    web site given above.
+Install it, and then put the installation
-    in your Windows PATH.
+    directory in your Windows PATH.
+Then, open up a command window, cd
+    into the MySQL++ directory, and type "rebake".
+This will run

-    Bakefile generates the various project files and Makefiles from
+    rebake.bat, which rebuilds the Visual Studio project files from
-    a single source file, mysql++.bkl.
-This is usually the file you
-    need to change when you want to make some change to the MySQL++
-    build system.

-    While Bakefile's documentation isn't as comprehensive as it
-    ought to be, you can at least count on it to list all of the
-    available features.
-So, if you can't see a way to make Bakefile
-    do something, it's likely it just can't do it.
-Bakefile is a
-    high-level abstraction of build systems in general, so it'll never
-    support all the particulars of every odd build system out there.

-    Once you've made your changes, you can generate the Visual C++
-    project files by running rebake.bat, which you can find in the
-    same directory as this file.
+    mysql++.bkl.

+    There's more information about using Bakefile in HACKERS.txt.

 If You Run Into Problems...